DaddyBoard/PingNotification/README.md

 ## 🐛 Known Issues

-- Mentions of your username will be the role color of the server you're currently in, not the server the message was sent in. *(help wanted: I'm not sure how to fix this one)*
 - Stickers do not display in the notification window.

 If you encounter any problems, please [open an issue](https://github.com/DaddyBoard/PingNotification/issues).